 Tororo Jiru (とろろ汁: Grated Yam Soup)

-Tororo Jiru is made of Tororo grated yam that has been further ground in a mortar and mixed with dashi stock and soy sauce or miso.
+Tororo Jiru consists of grated yam that’s been further ground in a mortar and mixed with dashi stock and soy sauce or miso (fermented soybean seasoning).

 (Reference Page: Wikipedia とろろ )